qooxdoo/qooxdoo/docs/desktop/gui/theming.md

 # Theming

-Qooxdoo includes five themes:
+Qooxdoo includes four themes:

 - `Simple` - a lightweight theme, which looks more like a website.
 - `TangibleLight` and `TangibleDark` - lightweight themes based on Google Materials design philosophy and using Material Font Icons
 - `Modern` - a graphically rich theme, showcasing many UI capabilities of Qooxdoo #{qooxdoo.version}
 - `Classic` - MS Windows oriented theme
 - `Indigo` - a theme, based on simple but offers the style of the qooxdoo.org website.

 Here are some screenshots: